alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/tutorials/app-update-deploy-monitor-logs/index.html.md

 1. View app metrics on the Grafana dashboard

-    Change the status parameter in the test app url to a 5xx status in order to see the error appearing in the [grafana dashboard](https://grafana.eks.integration.govuk.digital/d/000000111/app-request-rates-errors-durations?orgId=1&refresh=10s&var-namespace=apps&var-app=govuk-replatform-test-app&var-quantile=All&var-error_status=All) (login via your govuk Google SSO)
+    Change the status parameter in the test app url to a 5xx status in order to see the error appearing in the [Grafana dashboard](https://grafana.eks.integration.govuk.digital/d/000000111/app-request-rates-errors-durations?orgId=1&refresh=10s&var-namespace=apps&var-app=govuk-replatform-test-app&var-quantile=All&var-error_status=All) (login via your govuk Google SSO)

 1. View the messages in your text file in the logs